valorin/pwned-validator/README.md

 > You password is insufficiently secure as it has been found in known password breaches, please chose a new one.
 [Need help?](#)

+Thanks to [kanalumaddela](https://github.com/valorin/pwned-validator/pull/2), you can use `:min` in the message to indicate the minimum number of times found set on the validator.

+> Your password is insufficiently secure as it has been found at least :min times in known password breaches, please chose a new one.

 ## Limiting by the number of times the password was pwned

 You can also limit rejected passwords to those that have been pwned a minimum number of times.